Tour type: Small Group

 The detailed Tour Notes below have been written to give you some more detailed information about how the tour runs, what to expect, and how to prepare for your holiday.
 We recommend downloading an up to date copy of these shortly before you travel in case of any changes.

-This tour includes a 24-hour shared airport arrival and departure transfer service at Kilimanjaro International airport and all other transfers.
-Please look out for signboard with your name showing to find our representative.
+If you have booked an airport transfer with us, on arrival please look out for signboard with your name showing to find our representative.
 You may be pestered for tips by porters who try to carry your luggage.
 We suggest you either be firm and insist on carrying your own luggage, or if you want assistance, wait until you have met our representative and then let him arrange the porter for you.
 You will need to have some money ready for a small tip (eg. a single US Dollar bill).

 We want to give you as much flexibility as possible when it comes to booking your holiday with us.
 So, to take account of people with varying travel plans, we don’t include your international flights in the main tour price.
 We are however very happy to book your flights for you, and our ATOL (UK flight sales license) covers all holidays booked together with a flight from the UK.